-Ultimately it is the consumers choice of vehicle and their driving behaviour that determines how much CO2 is emitted into the environment.
+Ultimately it is the consumer’s choice of vehicle and their driving behavior that determines how much CO2 is emitted into the environment.

-The UK auto industry recently voluntarily introduced a colour banded fuel efficiency label for cars “ so that now consumers have got the same sort of easy-to-understand information about the environmental performance of their cars as they have, say, for their washing machine or fridge.
+The UK auto industry recently voluntarily introduced a color-banded fuel efficiency label for cars “ so that now consumers have got the same sort of easy-to-understand information about the environmental performance of their cars as they have, say, for their washing machine or fridge.

 A person who drives in an energy-conscious way “ by avoiding unnecessary bursts of acceleration, changing gear correctly and anticipating braking “ can enjoy much better fuel consumption.

-We would like to see the automotive industry, the fuel industry and governments working in partnership to raise awareness of this.
-Indeed we welcome the Secretary of States recent announcement of the greener driver scheme for van drivers which encourages safer, cleaner and cheaper driving through the provision of advanced driver training.
+We would like to see the automotive industry, the fuel industry, and governments working in partnership to raise awareness of this.
+Indeed we welcome the Secretary of State recent announcement of the greener driver scheme for van drivers which encourages safer, cleaner, and cheaper driving through the provision of advanced driver training.